salsa-rs/salsa/book/src/plumbing/jars_and_ingredients.md

 ### Initializing the database

-The last thing to dicsuss is how the database is initialized.
+The last thing to discuss is how the database is initialized.
 The `Default` implementation for `Storage<DB>` does the work:

 ```rust,ignore